 Combination of 6+6 Pin, 6+8 Pin, 8+8 Pin and MORE Connectors

-An example of such cards is the SAPPHIRE NITRO+ RX 580.
-This card requires both the 6 and 8 pin cables to connect to the PSU in order to run.
+An example of such a card is the SAPPHIRE NITRO+ RX 580.
+This card requires six and 8-pin cables to connect to the PSU.

-Similarly, there are some cards that may even require as many as 3 x 8 Pin connectors such as the ASUS ROG-STRIX-RTX3080-10G-GAMING
+Similarly, some cards may even require as many as 3 x 8 Pin connectors, such as the ASUS ROG-STRIX-RTX3080-10G-GAMING

 Cables and Graphics Card Maximum Power Consumption

-The following table shows the power delivered by the PCIe cable type and their combination.
+The following table shows the power the PCIe cable type delivered and their combination.